risk-first/website/practices/Coding.md

 Since this is a trade-off, you have to be careful about how you _weigh_ the [Process Risk](Process-Risk):  clearly, it exists _into the future_.

-You are making a bet that increased risk now will pay off in decreased [Process Risk](Process-Risk) over the lifetime of the project.
+You are making a bet that acting now will pay off in decreased [Process Risk](Process-Risk) over the lifetime of the project.
 This is a hard thing to judge:
  - How much [Process Risk](Process-Risk) are we carrying, week-to-week?
 (A good way to answer this is to look at past failures).
  - How much [Complexity Risk](Complexity-Risk) will we pick up?
  - How much [Schedule Risk](Schedule-Risk) (in spent developer effort) will we pick up?